 Kennel Assistant Training and Education

-Find out how you can obtain a position as a kennel assistant, including what type of education and training can be most helpful.
+Find out how you can obtain a position as a kennel assistant, including which type of education and training can be most helpful.
 For information on formal education options and training topics, read on.
-Schools offering Animal Care degrees can also be found in these popular choices.

 What You Need to Know

 Kennel assistants care for dogs and other animals that stay overnight in kennels at vet clinics, shelters, or doggy day cares.
 The most important training for this career is hands-on experience.
 Relatively few educational programs focus solely on kennel assistant training.
 You might consider degree or non-degree programs in animal care, animal management or veterinary technology, which can lead to employment in veterinary hospitals or boarding kennels.

 |Education||No postsecondary education required; relevant certificate or associate degree programs in animal care and management available|

 |Training||Short term, on-the-job training; For certificate or degree (and depending on the program), you will learn how to care for, handle, and restrain animals, safety procedures, animal behavior, laboratory techniques, dog obedience, grooming, etc.|